Generic name: ceftazidime (injection) [ sef-TAY-zi-deem ]

-Overdose symptoms may include muscle stiffness, restless feeling, confusion, uncontrolled movement of the hands, seizure, and coma.
+Overdose symptoms may include muscle stiffness, uncontrolled muscle movements, seizure, or coma.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-Other drugs may interact with ceftazidime, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Tell each of your health care providers about all medicines you use now and any medicine you start or stop using.
+Other drugs may affect ceftazidime, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Tell your doctor about all other medicines you use.

 More about Tazicef (ceftazidime)

 - Check interactions

 - Pricing & coupons

 - Latest FDA alerts (2)